Olympus E-M5 II vs Sony RX100 V

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the RX100 V) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-M5 II and the RX100 V are recent models that are part of the current product line-up.
-The E-M5 II replaced the earlier Olympus E-M5, while the RX100 V followed on from the Sony RX100 IV.
+The RX100 V is a recent model that features in the current product line-up of Sony.
+In contrast, the E-M5 II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M5 II was succeeded by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So how do things add up?
 Is the Olympus E-M5 II better than the Sony RX100 V or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.